grame-cncm/faustcourse/session5/content.md

 Have fun coding!

-TODO: auto doc for faust2api not working

-## Lesson 6: JUCE
+## Lesson 6: `faust2smartkeyb`: Making Smartphone Instruments

-## Lesson 7: faust2smartkeyb

 The Faust standard user interface is perfectly adapted to various cases such as audio plug-ins, and most standalone applications.
-However, touch screens on mobile devices can be exploited in a better way and sliders, knobs, and buttons are not always cover your needs.
+However, touch screens on mobile devices can be exploited in a better way and sliders, knobs, and buttons don't always cover our needs.
 For example, let's say you want to turn the entire screen of the device into a continuous X/Y control surface, you wouldn't be able to do that with standard Faust UI elements.